nottrobin/charm-bootstrap-wsgi/README.md

-Assuming you've already deployed the example service, we first update the configuration so that the units continue to run the 'r1' build (current_symlink), while simultaneously ensuring that the 'r2' build is installed and ready to run:
+Assuming you've already deployed the example service, we first update the configuration so that the units continue to run the 'r1' build ('current' symlink), while simultaneously ensuring that the 'r2' build is installed and ready to run:
 ```
 $ juju set wsgi-example current_symlink=r1 build_label=r2